fmadrian/code-challenge/README.md

 The solution developed is a web application to show different Pokémon and manage some of their data.
 The data is extracted using PokeAPI's API or is input by the user.

+The information displayed and input by the user is the following:

+- ID: Pokémon's ID inside the application.
+- Name: Pokémon's name.
+- Base experience: EXP value a Pokémon gains after defeating other Pokémon.
+- Height: Pokémon's height (decimeters).
+- Weight: Pokémon's weight (hectograms).
+- Order: Pokémon national order.
+- Is default: Is this Pokémon default for its species.

+The application will also display the default front and back images of the Pokémon if they are available.

-The users can also ask an AI assistant to give them additional facts about a Pokémon they are currently seeing.
+Finally, the users can also ask an AI assistant to give them additional facts about a Pokémon they are currently seeing.

 ### Web client